jdleesmiller/CarND-Unscented-Kalman-Filter-Project/README.md

 - if we do more aggressive normalisation, there may be more

 Setting a low value acceleration noise value seems to be required for dataset 2.
 A lower yaw noise also helps on dataset 2, but setting the yaw noise too low increases RMSE on dataset 1.

+### Avoid explicit inverses

+Instead, use LU solve.
+This should be more numerically stable.
+It also seems to improve performance by 5%-10% on dataset 1, even though the matrices are very small.

 ## Dependencies